longhowlam/snowflake_cars_prediction/README.md

 ## Get the data and the notebook into snowflake

 There are two ways to get the CSV data set and the notebook in this repo into your snowflake environment.
+1. manualy upload the data and the notebook, or 2 via git integration.

 ###  1. Manually uploads